32-PLAYERS NAMED TO CANADA’S SQUAD FOR RUGBY WORLD CUP IN ENGLAND

 Alexandra Tessier (Sainte-Clotilde-de-Horton, QC) – Sainte-Anne-de-Bellevue RFC / Exeter Chiefs

-Asia Hogan-Rochester (Toronto, ON) – Toronto Nomands / Westshore RFC
+Asia Hogan-Rochester (Toronto, ON) – Toronto Nomads / Westshore RFC

-Claire Gallagher (Caledon, ON) – Aurora Barbarians / Leicester Tigers
+Claire Gallagher (Caledon, ON) – Aurora Barbarians / Ealing Trailfinders

 Fancy Bermudez (Edmonton, AB) – Nor’Westers Athletic Association / Westshore RFC / Saracens